Before answering these questions, we first need to understand what PCB thickness is.

 Then, what is the standard thickness of the 2-layer PCB?

-2 layer PCB thickness standard thickness is 1.6mm.
-Our expectation is that the PCB fab has some copper clad cores, and the total thickness of copper and FR4 material is equal to 1.6mm.
+The 2-layer PCB thickness standard thickness is 1.6mm.
+We expect that the PCB fab will have some copper-clad cores, and the total thickness of copper and FR4 material is equal to 1.6mm.

 Here comes a question.

 Can the PCB copper thickness be controlled on the software?